DuckiesLove/DuckiesLove/README.md

 loaded from a CDN.
 When the page is opened directly from your file system (`file://`), most browsers block this request and a small stub runs instead.
-The stub no longer triggers a download but shows an alert explaining that PDF generation is unavailable.
-Start a local web server as shown above so the real library loads and the PDF downloads correctly.
+The stub no longer triggers a download but shows an alert explaining that PDF generation is unavailable when viewing the files directly.
+Run a local web server and select **Download Data** again so the real library loads and the PDF downloads correctly.

 ## Automated Tests